chouaibneuralnets/city-wallet-insights/README.md

 2. **Install dependencies**
 Using npm (Node Package Manager), install all required libraries defined in package.json:

+## 🤝 Strategic Partners
+MIA is a collaborative ecosystem.
+Each partner is wired into a distinct module:

+Payone: Provides anonymized payment density telemetry to identify low-traffic windows.

+Sparkasse: Powers the City-Wallet identity layer and secure anonymous interactions.

+DSV: Contributes logistics signals and environmental context for the detection engine.
 3. **Environment Variables**
 MIA requires connection strings for Supabase.
 Create a .env file in the root directory: